espocrm/documentation/docs/user-guide/stream.md

 ## Posts to users

-Users can create post to certain users, to certain teams, to all users and to self.
-Access for this ability is controlled by *Assignment Permission* field in Roles.
+Users can create posts to certain users, to certain teams, to all users and to self.
+Access for this ability is controlled by *Message Permission* in Roles.

+You can post to users:

+* from the Stream dashlet;
+* in the Stream on the user's detail view.

 ## Filtering